 - Voice of the Common Man on Wattpad

 - Voice of the Common Man on the G & T Show forums

-- Voice of the Common Man in context
+- Finally, Voice of the Common Man in context

 The story is Rated K.

 The voting system is somewhat confusing, and that has been one issue for readers.
-I was mainly trying to address problems that I have always seen in elections, where some people are just undecided until the bitter end, and that has always struck me as a bit odd.
-The voting system could have been better explained, probably with more details and more world-building phraseology.
+I was mainly trying to address problems that I have always seen in elections.
+This is where some people just can’t decide until the bitter end.
+And that has always struck me as a bit odd.
+I could have better explained the voting system.
+This would have meant probably more details and more world-building phraseology.
 This story could use an overhaul, although its heart and soul are in the right place.